 You can also take photos indoors next to a large window.
 Use a reflector to get rid of shadows.
 Make sure you shoot in an empty room with lots of space and light tones.
 Even a white wall will work!

-Focus on Light Colours
+Focus on Light Colors

 High key photography rarely focuses on black backgrounds.
 It avoids anything that could create a dramatic atmosphere.
-Light colours should be your priority in a high key lighting photoshoot.
+Light colors should be your priority in a high key lighting photoshoot.
 However, this doesn’t mean that everything in your photos should be light.

 How to Take Photos With Low Key Lighting